Swimming Pools Trading License in Dubai: Cost and Requirements

 The UAE's hospitality and real estate sectors continue to invest heavily in leisure infrastructure.
 Dubai alone has thousands of residential compounds, hotels, and community centres, the vast majority of which include swimming pool facilities.
 The broader GCC pool equipment market is projected to grow steadily through the late 2020s, supported by ongoing mega-projects, tourism expansion, and a rising preference for private residential pools.

-Dubai's strategic location between East and West also makes it a natural re-export hub for pool equipment heading to Africa, South Asia, and the wider Middle East, giving licence holders access to markets well beyond the UAE's borders.
+Dubai's strategic location between East and West also makes it a natural re-export hub for pool equipment heading to Africa, South Asia, and the wider Middle East, giving license holders access to markets well beyond the UAE's borders.

-What the Swimming Pools Trading Licence Covers
+What the Swimming Pools Trading License Covers

 Swimming pool pumps, filters, and circulation systems